QuadRank: Engineering a High Throughput Rank: Results

 We now run the same set of experiments to compare QuadRank against QWT and genedex on size-4 alphabets.
 On additional feature is that we compare both \(\rankone(q, c)\) and \(\rankall(q)\).
 For the other libraries, \(\rankall\) is implemented naively by simple calling \(\rankone\) four times, whereas QuadRank is primarily optimized for this case.

 Overall, the situation here is similar to the binary case.
+In most settings (single or multithreaded, in a for-loop or with prefetching), the default 14.4\% overhead version of QuadRank is around 1.4\(\times\) faster than the 12.5\% overhead version of QWT, and 2\(\times\) faster for \(\rankall\).
+Also at large overhead, QuadRank is faster than all genedex variants.
 In high-throughput settings, QuadRank can again saturate the memory bandwidth and answer one query per cache line, being 2\(\times\) faster than all other methods below 100\% overhead.
-When prefetching, QuadRank shows little to no overhead for computing \(\rankall\).
-Also without prefetching, QuadRank is around 2\(\times\) faster than other methods below 25\% overhead.
+With prefetching, QuadRank shows little to no overhead for computing \(\rankall\): Even with the additional SIMD operations to compute all ranks, it is still memory bound.